Robert Bruce (New Zealand politician)

-Bruce was a notable pioneer of the Manawatu District, who preserved several native forest remnants, including Bruce Park Scenic Reserve.
-Late in his life, he wrote a book about his experiences at sea.
+Bruce was a notable pioneer of the Manawatū District, who preserved several native forest remnants, including Bruce Park Scenic Reserve.
+Bruce Road at Mount Ruapehu is named after him.
+Late in his life, Bruce wrote a book about his experiences at sea.
 He died at his homestead Carrick in the Wanganui suburb of St. Johns Hill on 23 April 1917.